-There are no source wide testing or sampling requirements.

 There are records that are required to be kept per the FEP including washing and sweeping of, and dust suppressant application to plant roads, storage piles, and material handling operations.
-Typically, the facility does treat the covered fuel storage pile which consists mostly of wood chips and there are little to no fugitive emissions associated with it.
-They also do not treat the ash pile as the ash is wetted upon collection and stored in an enclosed building.
-Plant roads at the time of the inspection were in good repair.
+These records are kept monthly.
+I reviewed

+December of 2022, March of 2023, and July of 2024.
+These records appeared complete.
+The form used lists any activities performed and also contains a comment section for any issues noted.
+Any issues noted are immediately brought to the attention of plant management and resolved.
+Plant roads at the time of the inspection were in good repair and clean.
 These roads are paved so if they are kept clean no visible emissions are noted.
 A review of associated records indicates this facility maintains the roads as needed.

-Annual certifications of compliance and semiannual deviation reports were previously reviewed and documented.